All posts by Jason Pedreza

 Conclusion

-This post demonstrated how to automate data load from Amazon S3 to Amazon Redshift using the auto-copy preview feature.
+This post demonstrated how to automate data ingestion from Amazon S3 to Amazon Redshift using the auto-copy feature.
 This new functionality helps make Amazon Redshift data ingestion easier than ever, and will allow SQL users to get access to the most recent data using a simple SQL command.

 About the authors